Frequently asked questions

 13. What is wireless technology and when will it be available

 Wireless technology refers to a wireless Internet (or Wi-Fi) connection similar to what many people have in their homes.
 Wireless technology is a tremendously useful tool in the workplace as it lets workers access their work remotely, freeing them from their desk.
 Communication, information and messaging flow more easily when workers can pick up the simplest of exchanges anywhere in the building.
 Employees can use Wi-Fi to work from different locations within their workplace, such as a collaborative area, quiet room or meeting room.
 Shared Services Canada is currently examining wireless access options for the federal government.

 Safeguarding government information is paramount and wireless Internet can pose security challenges.
 These issues must be identified and planned at the outset of a project.

-Questions concerning Workplace 2.0 can be sent to firstname.lastname@example.org, or you can visit Workplace 2.0.
+Questions concerning Workplace 2.0 can be sent to firstname.lastname@example.org, or you can visit Workplace 2.0 (page available on Government of Canada network only).
 Government departments and agencies may also visit Workplace 2.0 on CGpedia.
 Questions regarding the Government of Canada Workplace 2.0 Fit-up Standards may be addressed to: email@example.com.